2018 Philadelphia Eagles season: Week 1: vs. Atlanta Falcons

 The Eagles kicked off the 2018 season hosting Matt Ryan and the Atlanta Falcons in a rematch of last year's Divisional Round.
 The Falcons struggles in the red zone continued as they were stopped on fourth and goal on their first drive.
 The Eagles, however, had struggles of their own being held scoreless until midway through the second when Jake Elliott kicked a 26-yard field goal to tie the game.
 The Falcons responded with a Matt Bryant field goal to take a 6–3 lead at the half.
 The Eagles offense finally found life midway through the third in a remake of the Philly Special with the reigning Super Bowl MVP Nick Foles catching a pass from Nelson Agholor on a trick play.
 A 1-yard TD run by Jay Ajayi gave the Eagles their first lead of the night.
 A couple of drives later, the Eagles defense came up big again with a Rasul Douglas interception that ended a potential scoring drive for the Falcons.
 However, Foles (who struggled for most of the game) return the favor after throwing an interception to Deion Jones.
 Atlanta took advantage and scored on a 9-yard TD run by Tevin Coleman to give them a 12–10 lead (Bryant missed the extra point).
 The Eagles scored with under 3 minutes left on an 11-yard TD run by Ajayi and converted a two-point conversion to take a 6-point, 18–12 lead.
 Ryan and the Falcons had one more shot to win the game but in a repeat of last year's playoff matchup, the game came down to the final play with the Eagles stopping the Falcons on five consecutive plays, with the last being an incomplete pass from Matt Ryan to Julio Jones.

 The Eagles won a nailbiter and open the season with a 1–0 record for the seventh time in their last nine openers dating back to 2010.
 Despite the defense's outstanding game, the offense struggled mightily.
-Foles finished 19/34 for just 117 yards and the latter interception.
+Foles finished 19/34 with 117 yards and 1 interception.
 Atlanta and Philadelphia combined for 26 penalties by the end of regulation.